-4.2.3.
-Funding gap for the ideal management scenario
+5.2.3 Financing gap for the ideal management scenario

-The comparison of financial needs for effective protection of 10% of the coastal marine area in the Mediterranean (creation and effective management of existing MPAs and those to be created) with the projected resources for the period 2015-2020 provides an estimate of the funding gap for the ideal management scenario.
+The comparison of financing needs for effective protection of 10% of the coastal marine area in the Mediterranean (creation and effective management of existing MPAs and those to be created) with the projected resources for the period 2015-2020 provides an estimate of the financing gap for the ideal management scenario.

-The total funding gap for the ideal management scenario for the 12 countries studied in the Mediterranean amounts to €7.002bn.
+The total financing gap for the ideal management scenario for the 12 countries studied in the Mediterranean amounts to €7.002bn until 2020.

-The funding gap for this scenario is estimated at €1.162bn for the non-EU countries in the study (Albania, Egypt, Israel, Monaco and Tunisia).
-This corresponds to the creation and effective management of 5,738 km2 of MPAs (compared with 712 km2 of existing MPAs).
-Notably, Lebanon had to be excluded from the study as the reference MPA used for the study has high management costs for a very small area, which has created an overestimate of the financial needs.
+The financing gap for this scenario is estimated at €1.162bn for the non-EU countries in the study (Albania, Egypt, Israel, Monaco and Tunisia).
+This corresponds to the creation and effective management of 5,738 km of MPAs (compared with 712 km of existing MPAs).
+Notably, Lebanon had to be excluded from the study as the reference MPA used for the study has high management costs for a very small area, which has created an overestimate of the financing needs.

-The funding gap is estimated to about €5.839bn for EU countries in the study (Croatia, Cyprus, France, Greece, Italy, Slovenia, and Spain).
-This estimate is for the creation and effective management of 34,141 km2 of MPAs (compared with 45,999 km2 of existing MPAs - excluding the Pelagos sanctuary).
+The financing gap is estimated to about €5.839bn for EU countries in the study (Croatia, Cyprus, France, Greece, Italy, Slovenia, and Spain).
+This estimate is for the creation and effective management of 34,141 km of MPAs (compared with 45,999 km of existing MPAs - excluding the Pelagos sanctuary).

-The tables and figures below present changes in funding over the period 2015-2020.
+The tables and figures below present changes in financing over the period 2015-2020.

 This funding effort to reach the Aichi target is substantial when compared with current resources directed to MPAs.
 This funding effort corresponds mainly to the creation of new MPAs that would definitely lead to major benefits for tourism, fisheries and other coastal activities in the medium term.
 This value seems quite small when it is considered that MPAs are a major contributor to international tourism activities in the Mediterranean.
-This value only represents 3.6% of the annual revenue of international tourism in the Mediterranean estimated to be €190bn in 2011.
+This value represents less than 4% of the annual revenues of tourism in the Mediterranean.

-BOX 6: GAP FOR IDEAL MANAGEMENT OF MPAs IN THE MEDITERRANEAN
+GAP FOR IDEAL MANAGEMENT OF MPAs IN THE MEDITERRANEAN

-Using an average funding gap per km2, it is possible to extrapolate the results of this study to countries that did not provide financial data and to estimate a funding gap for the Mediterranean basin as a whole.
-This raises the funding gap to \notin 7.671bn which is \notin 669m more for an additional 12,678 km2 to be protected by 2020.
-Overall, achieving Aichi Target 11 by protecting 64,751 km2 by 2020 could lead to a funding gap of \notin7.67bn if the general trends regarding MPAs funding stay the same.
+Using an average funding gap per km, it is possible to extrapolate the results of this study to countries that did not provide financial data and to estimate a funding gap for the Mediterranean basin as a whole.
+This raises the funding gap to $\in$ 7.671bn which is $\in$ 669M more for an additional 12,678 km to be protected by 2020.
+Overall, achieving Aichi Target 11 by protecting 64,751 km by 2020 could lead to a funding gap of \in7.67bn if the general trends regarding MPAs funding stay the same.
 This last crude extrapolation only aims to provide an order of magnitude of the gap for the whole basin and should be used with precaution as an illustration.